 Product B: A product made from plasma that is characterized by a fully documented quality system incorporating the tenets of the European PMF concept.
 The product is subjected to solvent-detergent treatment.
-The manufacturer has validated this process for inactivation of viruses in accordance with the requirements of the Committee for Proprietary Medicinal Products (CPMP).
+The manufacturer has validated this process for inactivation of viruses in accordance with the requirements of the CPMP.